Back to the Blog

 Note that the client sends an encrypted penalty transaction and only the first half of the transaction ID as a locator.
 The benefit of sending an encrypted penalty transaction is protecting the client’s privacy.
 The watchtower can only decrypt the penalty transaction with the entire transaction ID of the breach transaction, which ensures that the watchtower only gains information about the channel balances of its clients in case of a channel breach.

-Now the Watchtower is going to watch the mempool and start scanning the blockchain at the block specified by the client, searching for the provided locator.
-In case it finds it, it’ll use the other half of the transaction ID to decrypt the penalty transaction and broadcast it on behalf of the client.
+Now, the Watchtower will watch the mempool and start scanning the blockchain at the block specified by the client, searching for the provided locator.
+If it finds it, it’ll use the other half of the transaction ID to decrypt the penalty transaction and broadcast it on behalf of the client.

 How to connect to watchtowers

-Each lightning node implementation has its particular way of setting up a watchtower, you can check out LND docs, for instructions on how to connect to a watchtower using LND.
+Each lightning node implementation has its particular way of setting up a watchtower; you can check out LND docs, for instructions on connecting to a watchtower using LND.
 Furthermore, if you want to connect with a watchtower we recommend the Lightning Network+ watchtowers.

 If you’re running CLN, you can use its plugins to add a watchtower client, such as the popular “The Eye of Satoshi” client.
 You can check out the documentation on how to set up the client as a CLN plugin on their GitHub page.